Antico Forno

 Choose it for an easy Italian dinner, not a high-drama occasion

-The value case is clear: this is a $$ Italian restaurant with confirmed recognition from Michelin Plate and Gambero Rosso 1 Spicchio.
-The appeal is not built on an invented signature dish or elaborate format; it is a practical Italian choice in Taipei with a moderate price category and a smart-casual dress code.
+The value case is clear: this is a $$ Italian restaurant with recognition from Michelin Plate and Gambero Rosso 1 Spicchio.
+The appeal is practical: an Italian choice in Taipei with a moderate price category and a smart-casual dress code.

 Readers comparing across the city can use Pearl's Taipei restaurants guide for a wider shortlist, then branch into Taipei bars or Taipei hotels if dinner is part of a longer plan.